-A broad policy provides a level of coverage in between Comprehensive and Standard.
+A broad policy provides a level of coverage in between comprehensive and standard.
 It’s also known as a broad-form policy.
-Similar to a comprehensive policy, it covers it covers all risks except for named risks for your home.
-But similar to a Standard policy, it covers only named risks to your contents.
+Similar to a comprehensive policy, it covers all risks except for named risks for your home.
+But similar to a standard policy, it covers only named risks to your contents.

 Can I get insurance for an older or non-standard home?

-In addition to the three main home insurance policies, you can also purchase a policy for non-standard home types.
+In addition to the 3 main home insurance policies, you can also purchase a policy for non-standard home types.